What's a Nice Girl like You Doing in a Place like This?: Production

 Thelma Schoonmaker helped Scorsese with negative cutting.

 Scorsese intended to become a priest, but failed out of seminary.
 Consequently, he joined the New York University's Washington Square College (now known as the College of Arts and Science).
 There he met professor Haig P. Manoogian, head of the Department of Television, Motion Pictures and Radio, who he was impressed by his passion and energy.
 He began to learn the fundamentals of filmmaking.

-In 1963, Scorsese wrote and directed his first film What's a Nice Girl like You Doing in a Place like This? as part of New York University's summer program with the Edward L. Kingsley Foundation, the Screen Producers Guild and the Brown University Film Festival backing the project alongside Scorsese's professor, Haig P Manoogian who produced it.
+In 1963, Scorsese wrote and directed his first short film What's a Nice Girl like You Doing in a Place like This? as part of New York University's summer program with the Edward L. Kingsley Foundation, the Screen Producers Guild and the Brown University Film Festival backing the project alongside Manoogian, who produced it.
 The film features music by Richard H. Coll, cinematography by James Newman, and editing by Robert Hunsicker and contains animation, montage, jump cuts, associative editing, and freeze-frame shots.
 The professor had motivated Scorsese to write an original script rather than relying on someone else to write the story.
 Though the film was intended initially to be in the horror genre it evolved into a comedy.

 The film's negative was cut incorrectly by a student so a professor asked Thelma Schoonmaker, who was also participating in the summer program, to help Scorsese.
 Schoonmaker worked with him on his first feature film Who's That Knocking at My Door (1967) and in 1980, she won an Academy Award for Best Film Editing for Raging Bull (1980).

 Scorsese says of the work: "My little film had all the tricks and the fun of just putting pictures together in slow motion and fast motion and stills, and intercutting with mattes the way Truffaut would do in Jules and Jim.
 It had no depth at all, but it was a lot of fun.
 And I won a scholarship, so my father was able to use it for the tuition for the next year ... [the film is] a tale of pure paranoia."
 The film is nine minutes long, but the May 2020 re-release lasts ten minutes, two seconds.